-> Below you can find a detailed step-by-step guide to set up Chameleon using GTM.
-The setup process is similarly quick and easy and will get you up and running in a few minutes.
+Below you can find a detailed step-by-step guide to set up Chameleon using GTM.
+The setup process is will get you up and running in a few minutes.
 As with other implementation processes, two simple steps are required:

-> Adding the Chameleon code snippet.
+Adding the Chameleon code snippet.

 Identifying users and sending user data.